Background pattern

 Anesthesia

-Taking Trazodona Normon with food, drink, and alcohol
+Taking Trazodona Normon with food, drink and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy: